tomasvana10/xpuz/README.md

 - Right-to-left scripts are not supported.
 - Translations are made with a translation API, and therefore might be inaccurate.
 - Generated crosswords may occasionally have a few missing words.
+- If your OS scaling is higher than the default, the web application will likely be too big.
+Read [Troubleshooting](https://github.com/tomasvana10/crossword_puzzle/wiki/Troubleshooting) for more information.

 ## Installation
 > [!IMPORTANT]
 > Installing `crossword_puzzle` requires Python3 and pip.
-> If you have Python installed without pip, click [here](https://pip.pypa.io/en/stable/installation/) to install it.<br><br>
+> If you have Python3 installed without pip, click [here](https://pip.pypa.io/en/stable/installation/) to install it.<br><br>
-> If you do not have Python installed, download the installer [here](https://www.python.org/downloads/), or install it with [pyenv](https://github.com/pyenv/pyenv) (recommended).
+> If you do not have Python3 installed, download the installer [here](https://www.python.org/downloads/), or install it with [pyenv](https://github.com/pyenv/pyenv) (recommended).
 Then, refer to the previous link on how to install pip.<br><br>
-> If you are on Linux or MacOS, you may not have Tkinter installed by default.
+> **Linux and MacOS users**: You may not have Tkinter installed by default.
 Try running `sudo apt-get install python3-tk` on Linux or `sudo pip install python3-tk` on MacOS if this is the case.

 > [!TIP]
 > If using `python` or `pip` doesn't work, try using `python3` or `pip3`.